← Back to Blog

 What Happens

-After forming, screws are heat-treated to achieve the required hardness profile:
+After forming, screws are heat-treated to achieve the required hardness profile.
+The heat treatment route depends on the screw material:

 Critical Points

-- Core hardness must be balanced — too hard and the screw becomes brittle; too soft and it fails in service
+• Core hardness must be balanced — too hard and the screw becomes brittle; too soft and it may fail in service

-- Over-heating can damage the drill point geometry that the dies so carefully formed
+• Over-heating can damage the drill point geometry that the dies carefully formed

 Stage 6: Surface Treatment